 Setting up WooCommerce for the first time

 Now you have WooCommerce installed and activated on your site (in WordPress, plugins have two states: installed and active.
 A plugin will not be in use until it is in active state).

-Right after activation, WooCommerce will prompt a wizard so you can start basic configuration of your eCommerce.
-You’ll see the following steps:
+Right after activation, WooCommerce will prompt a wizard so you can start basic configuration:

 Adding your first product